Identity Theft: Don't Become a Victim

 - Keep a list of your credit card and financial account numbers with phone numbers in a safe place.

 - Guard against mail theft by mailing payment envelopes from a collection box instead of raising the flag on your home mailbox.

 - Never give personal information over the phone unless you made the call or you know with whom you are speaking.

 - Review your financial and credit card statements carefully for unknown transactions.
-If you see one, call the institution immediately.
+If you see one, call immediately.

 - Periodically, order credit reports from the three major credit bureaus to check for fraudulent activity on your accounts.